ritapatacas/spotidal/README.md

 Once the app is created, copy the `Client ID` and `Client Secret` from your app settings.

-##### Tidal Credentials
+##### TIDAL Credentials
-We will get your Tidal Credentials automatically.
+We will get your TIDAL Credentials automatically.
 You just need to open a link in your browser and accept the connection to this app.

 #### Credentials file
 Spotidal will use these credentials, which should be stored in a `credentials.yaml` file located in the `~/.config/spotidal` directory.